 Lower Blackaton is on a lane 3 miles NW of Widecombe.
 Its nearest neighbours are 400m.

 Nearest train station and coach stop: Newton Abbot (15 miles; London by train 2hrs 45mins) Ashburton taxis 01364 652423, Station Taxis 01626 334488 Airports (with car hire): Exeter (45 mins), Bristol (2 hrs)

 |Lower Blackaton (1 Jan 2018 - 31 Dec 2018)|

 * Open all year.
 Short breaks except in main holiday periods.
-Off peak B&B when owner is home.
+Off peak B&B when there is no S/C let and owner is home.
 B&B may be available at short notice.